Units of Measurement

-- add new, or edit existing units of measurement, which are displayed in stock,
+- add new, or edit existing units of measurement, which are used in stock,

-- add standard unit conversions, which can be used in Bills of Materials (e.g. kg -> gr, l -> ml)
+- add standard unit conversions to these units, which can then be used in Bills of Materials (e.g. kg -> g, lbs -> oz)

 - click Create Create to add a new unit of measurement.